Intrusive Interstitials: How will Google's New Update Affect Me?

 A few months ago, we here in

-particular that pages with intrusive interstitials will be devalued
+Google, in particular that pages with intrusive interstitials

-in mobile SERPs.
-Note, this update does not apply to traffic from
+will be devalued in mobile SERPs.
+Note, this update does not apply

-mobile search results will not impact your other pages, or your
+page in the mobile search results will not impact your other pages,

 So what is an intrusive interstitial anyway?
 These are popups that